Lyneal Alston

-Lyneal Alston (born July 23, 1964) is an American former professional football wide receiver.
-He played college football for the University of Southern Mississippi from 1983 to 1986, where he had 64 receptions, 1,261 yards and 10 touchdowns during his career and appeared in the 1986 Senior Bowl.
-He later professionally in the National Football League (NFL) with the Pittsburgh Steelers.
+Lyneal Alston (born July 23, 1964) is an American former professional football player who was a wide receiver for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Southern Miss Golden Eagles from 1983 to 1986, with whom he had 64 receptions, 1,261 yards and 10 touchdowns during his career and appeared in the 1986 Senior Bowl.
+He later the NFL with Pittsburgh.
 He was cut by the Steelers in August 1988.